Last Revised: February 18, 2022

 RRSC review and approval is needed for all human research protocols involving administration of ionizing radiation to humans solely as a result of participation in a research study.
 Ionizing radiation is typically in the form of imaging procedures performed in the department of Radiology.

-The following is a list of typically used procedures or terms involving ionizing radiation:
+The following is a list of typically used procedures or terms involving ionizing radiation, but is not all inclusive:

 - CT scans